What Are The Startup Costs?

 The great benefit of owning a Just Between Friends consignment sales event franchise is the savings you will pass on to your customers, many of whom are parents starting families and grandparents who want to dote on their grandchildren.
 Your own investment in a Just Between Friends franchise will be affordable, with a relatively quick ramp-up time and tons of support to ensure that your sales events are successful.

 The beauty of our model is that your business can be as large or as small as you would like to manage.
 While some of our work-from-home franchise owners are stay-at-home parents who own one territory, many own multiple territories.
 Our minimum requirement is that you host two sales annually per territory.

-Below, you will see the Item 7 Startup costs that are listed in our Franchise Disclosure Agreement.
 The costs listed below reflect startup and operating costs through your first event — but they don’t reflect the amount of money you need to possess to become a franchisee.

 Your estimated initial investment for a Just Between Friends franchise